Only 21 states have laws that protect consumers from so-called balance billing.

 No matter what state they’re in, consumers should be diligent when possible, Suter Hill said.
 Avoiding freestanding ERs is a good first step, as is asking if all providers involved in a planned procedure — including anesthesiologists, radiologists and others — are in your plan’s network.
 Asking upfront is a good way for members to protect themselves from getting a surprise bill in the mail.
 It may also raise awareness of the issue.

-Many patients are in the dark about what they can do if they receive a bill for the amount not covered by their insurance, a practice called balance billing.
+Many patients are in the dark about what they can do if they receive an unexpected bill for an amount not covered by their insurance.
 A 2015 survey conducted by Consumer Reports National Research Center found 57 percent of people ended up paying the amount in full.